-In both instances, i.e., the need to repair or replace, the potential purchaser of the oil refinery would be out of pocket by the amount it would cost to fix the issue.
+In both instances, i.e., the need to repair or replace, the potential purchaser of the sawmill would be out of pocket by the amount it would cost to fix the issue.
 In both instances, after the problem is fixed, the value of the property will increase.
 However, until the money is spent on remedial works, the property is affected by depreciation.

-Clearly the typical purchaser would pay more for an oil refinery with buildings that have fully effective roofs than a refinery with leaky ones (all other factors being equal).
-If the replacement of the relevant building component would be done by a purchaser as of the valuation date, then any value remaining in the component being replaced should be deducted from the property value.
+Clearly the typical purchaser would pay more for a sawmill with a fully effective roof than a sawmill with a leaky one (all other factors being equal).
+If the replacement of the building component would be done by a purchaser as of the valuation date, then any value remaining in the component being replaced should be deducted from the property value.
 If the condition exists, but only calls for remedial action over time, then only a portion of the existing value should be deducted.